gseg-ethz/fusion4landslide/README.md

 ## 📁 Example data <a name="example-data"></a>

-We provide our collected **Rockfall Simulator** dataset: [📦 Download from Google Drive](https://drive.google.com/drive/u/0/folders/1Cw1ekGQVyZJ0Qtt1AhxoWFG4MnZudO53).
+We provide our collected **Rockfall Simulator** dataset: [📦 Download from Hugging Face](https://huggingface.co/datasets/zhaoyiww/Rockfall_Simulator/tree/main).
 This dataset is partially used in our [RGB-Guided paper](https://www.research-collection.ethz.ch/handle/20.500.11850/731656).
 Please refer to the paper for a detailed data description and feel free to explore the full dataset for your own research.

 ## 🚀 Run <a name="run"></a>
 Before running, modify the corresponding config file in `/configs/test/[method]_[dataset].yaml`, and update any necessary parameters in `main_[method].py`.
 Then, run the main pipeline using: